-Jerry Burton – President
+Jerry Burton – Fish & Wildlife Advisor

 Jerry Burton joined New Mexico Trout in 1996 after he had retired from a career as a fish and wildlife biologist with the U.S. Fish and Wildlife Service.
 During his time with the Service he worked in the mid-west, southeast, northwest, and southwest.
 He worked on recovery efforts for Apache trout and Gila trout and many other threatened or endangered fish species.
 As New Mexico Trout’s President Jerry chairs the monthly meetings, directs board meetings, and is one of our primary representatives to other organizations and government offices.